 - For a smooth sauce (which I prefer), puree in a blender or food processor until smooth.
 Otherwise, set aside.

 - Remove potatoes from oven and sprinkle with a bit more salt to taste.
 Place in 3-4 small serving dishes and drizzle with tomato sauce.
-Optional additional toppings include Parmesan cheese, more hot sauce and fresh herbs.
+Optional additional toppings include vegan parmesan cheese, more hot sauce, and fresh herbs.